Techtonica/curriculum/projects/final-project/example-pitch-doc.md

 _What tools/framework will you use_

-- CCP will be a mobile app so you can use it on the go and "friend" someone with their barcode if you meet IRL
+- CCP will be a mobile app so you can use it on the go and "friend" someone with their QR code if you meet IRL
 - I will use React Native to build the UI
 - the backend API will be PEN Postgres/Express/Node